PavelSimon/PY-framework/docs/API.md

 This document provides comprehensive documentation for all API endpoints in the PY-Framework.

-**✅ LATEST UPDATE**: Enhanced with performance monitoring endpoints, audit logging APIs, and database constraint fixes.
+**✅ LATEST UPDATE**: Enhanced monitoring system with Prometheus metrics, health checks, intelligent alerting, and monitoring routes.

 ## Base URL